How to use the getHierarchies() and setHierarchy() APIs with SAP Analytics Designer

 There is always one consistent filter for Hierarchies which is Flat Presentation and according to our chosen Dimension, we might either only have that one or have more options.

 For example, if we are filtering on Account, we have two choices for Hierarchies; Flat Presentation and hierarchical.
-When selecting Flat Presentation the selected member will be listed without its descendants, if any.
-As for hierarchical, if the member is a parent, the descendants will be listed.
+When you select Flat Presentation, the system lists only the selected member, without any descendants.
+In Hierarchical Presentation, if the member is a parent, the system also lists its descendants.

-The different filters can be chosen by simply selecting them from the Dropdown lists we added.
+Users can choose different filters by simply selecting them from the dropdown lists we added.

 First, add a table widget to your analytics application.
 From the builder panel, add the account dimension to the Rows, and the Version dimension to the Columns.
 Filter the account and version dimensions to balance sheet, and actual respectively.
 Note this analytics application example is using a planning-enabled model.
 Hence, the table widget is planning enabled.